rutikeshpawar/CEO-Quality-Dashboard-Project-Country-Delight/README.md

-# 📊 Food Quality Dashboard
+# 📊 Food Quality Dashboard to Country Delight – CEO

 ## 📌 Project Overview
 This project presents a **comprehensive Power BI dashboard** designed for the CEO of *Country Delight* to monitor **Quality**, **Complaints**, and **Returns & Profit Loss** performance metrics.